 These contests give kids opportunities to write about their dads, and we’re always amazed at the remarkable, heartfelt things they write.
 We probably don’t pass along the great essays often enough.

-So, even though we’re still a month out from Father’s Day, I want to share one girl’s essay to help you start getting in the right frame of mind—not so you can swell up with pride, but so you can make this “season” a time to recommit yourself to be the father your children really need.
+So, even though we’re still a month out from Father’s Day, here’s one girl’s essay to help you start getting in the right frame of mind—not so you can swell up with pride, but so you can make this “season” a time to recommit yourself to be the father your children really need.

 As you might know, our purpose is to inspire and equip dads.
-But I’ll tell you up front, this week is pure inspiration.
+But this week is pure inspiration.
 I think you’ll agree.

 In this essay, a 6th grader named Abigail does a wonderful job of capturing the love and appreciation kids feel for their dads, like what your child surely feels for you.